-Oyster Creek is a component of and the upstream limit of the authorized Barnegat Inlet navigation channel that has been maintained by the Philadelphia District U.S. Army Corps of Engineers (USACE) since 1940.
+Oyster Creek Channel is a component of and the upstream limit of the authorized Barnegat Inlet navigation channel that has been maintained by the Philadelphia District U.S. Army Corps of Engineers (USACE) since 1940.
 The channel at Oyster Creek is 200 feet wide by 8 feet deep (MLLW).
 The western portion of the channel shoals frequently and is typically dredged every 3 years based on when funding is appropriated.
-Under the Section 1122 Program, the Philadelphia District USACE, in collaboration with the project stakeholders and natural resource agencies identified in Section 4.3, selected Site #6 as the preferred placement location for maintenance material (Figure 4).
-The objective will be to conduct successive placements over years within this site, as maintenance dredging of the Oyster Creek channel is needed.
-Successive placements will eventually and intentionally develop an island with benefits similar to thehighly successful islands created at Sites 26A and 26B.
+Under the Section 1122 Program, the Philadelphia District USACE, in collaboration with the project stakeholders and natural resource agencies identified in Section 4.3, selected Site #6 as the preferred placement location for the pilot project placement operation (Figure 4).
+The long-term objective will be to conduct successive placements over years within this site, as maintenance dredging of the Oyster Creek channel is needed.
+Successive placements will eventually and intentionally develop an island with benefits that are similar to the highly successful islands created at Sites 26A and 26B.
+Placement of dredged material at open-water sites 26A and 26B over a period of nearly 30 years resulted in the creation of valuable nesting habitat for marine birds on 11 acres of the upland portion of island 26A, and the creation of conditions which fostered development of fringing beds of submerged aguatic vegetation (SAV) of approximately 50 acres around island 26B.
+Similar results are is anticipated for the proposed placement at Site 6.
+Additionally, the 1122 Phase 2 project will develop and document innovative dredging and placement techniques that will inform island creation and the constructability of natural infrastructure in the coastal region.

 The Oyster Creek channel will be dredged to the authorized depth of 8 feet MLLW with one foot of overdepth, approximately 25,000 cy of material.
-A 12 to 14-foot long hydraulic pipeline (cutterhead) dredge, the Dredge Fullerton, owned and operated by Barnegat Bay Dredging Inc. will be utilized to conduct the initial placement and channel maintenance dredging (Figure 5).
+A 12 to 14-foot long hydraulic pipeline (cutterhead) dredge, the Dredge Fullerton, owned and operated by Barnegat Bay Dredging Inc. will be utilized to conduct the initial placement (Figure 5).
 As an approximation, starting in water depths of 7 to 8 ft MLLW, this quantity of dredged sand will create a lift of about 1 to 2 feet resulting in a submerged mound within an area about 11 acres in size.
 Bathymetry of the placed site is expected to vary dependent upon conditions during placement.
-The operation will be monitored to inform and fine-tune future placements.
+The operation will be monitored to inform and fine-tune future maintenance placements.

 Material will be dredged and placed using a diffuser beginning in the center and at the bottom of Site 6.
-Material will be placed unconfined to allow the sand to naturally drop and create the first lift of a submerged island, similar to the method used for creation of Sites 26A and 26B.
-The first lift of the island will be monitored through RSMand 1122 program efforts and continuing under the Operations and Maintenance of the navigation project.
-Monitoring before, during and after placement will inform future placement operationsthat will meet the objectives of island creation.
-The target objectives are to increase suitable SAV habitat around the island and potential future nesting bird habitat for the emergent part of the island and document project development and management for future EWN applications.
+Material will be placed unconfined to allow the sand to naturally drop and create the first lift of a submerged mound, similar to the method used at Sites 26A and 26B.
+The first lift of the island will be monitored through RSM and 1122 program efforts and continuing under the Operations and Maintenance of the navigation project.
+Monitoring before, during and after placement will inform future placement operations that will meet the long-term objective of island creation.
+As noted, the target objectives are to increase acreage of suitable SAV habitat and potential future bird nesting habitat for the emergent part of the island and document project development and management for future EWN applications.
 Since natural infrastructure changes over time, the target objectives and habitats may also need to be adaptively managed as the project progresses.